sirmspencer/doit/README.md

 ## Plan

 create a tool that can take any cli call and replace the first bit with an alias.
+This is a basic string replacement really, but with the same hierarchy youd expect from home / repo.
+The alias definitions can be per project / repo specific calls.
+That sorta exists, but in this case the local dev can add closure aliases or cli params.

 For example